syncfusion-content/flutter-docs/Flutter/linear-gauge/mirror-linear-gauge.md

 ---
 layout: post
 title: Mirroring the a linear gauge | Linear Gauge widget| Syncfusion
-description: This section explains about how to add mirroring of linear gauge in Flutter platform.
+description: This section explains about how to add mirroring and comparision of linear gauge in Flutter platform.
 platform: flutter
 control: SfLinearGauge
 documentation: ug